EOxServer/eoxserver/docs/sphinx/en/users/install.rst

                          directory.
     --initial_data=DIR   Location of the initial data.
 Must be JSON.
     --init_spatialite    Flag to initialize the sqlite database.
-    --mapscript-dir=DIR  Optional path to the MapServer mapscript library.
-Set this to use a customized mapscript version instead of the one on the regular Python path.

 .. index::
     single: EOxServer Configuration